What do I mean by some software devs are "ngmi"?

 Motivated to learn, grow and determined to find an edge they stumble upon new techniques that enable them to do 16x the work output of everyone else - LLMs and AI powered Code Editors.

-Apple and Grape - whom historically have been top performers at the company are well aware of these tools but have rejected them.
+Apple and Grape - who historically have been top performers at the company are well aware of these tools but have rejected them.
 Being prototypical early adopters of technology, they tried them a year ago and found that it didn't help and thus are now stuck in the disbelief chasm.

-When Apple and Grape see the new generation of early adopters that utilise the tools sing praises they dismiss it as just hype.
+When Apple and Grape see the new generation of early adopters that utilise the tools sing praises, they dismiss it as just hype.
 Missing the point that the tools and foundational AI models have improved, are getting better every single day and that today is different than yesterday.

-6 months wizzes on by, and at the next performance cycle Apple and Grape are at the bottom of the tier-list whilst Orange is on top.
+6 months wizzes on by, and at the next performance cycle, Apple and Grape are at the bottom of the tier list, whilst Orange is on top.
 Strawberry has climbed in rankings.

-Through careful skills development Orange has found a way to out-deliver and become even more effective in shipping software features with a low defect rate.
+Through careful skills development, Orange has found a way to out-deliver and become even more effective in shipping software features with a low defect rate.

 Banana is shocked, takes notice of Orange's and Strawberry's ranking change and starts to invest in personal development.
-Orange continues to refine their skills, whilst Apple starts on the journey of going all-in on LLMs
+Orange continues to refine its skills, whilst Apple starts on the journey of going all-in on LLMs

 Seemingly overnight.
 Companies are now looking for X years of programming LLMs (not just consuming them) - skills that Grape does not possess.